-30 Id. at 1508.
+50 Id. at 1519-20 n.82.
 Notably, an expenditure ceiling, which limits the amount of spending obligations the federal government can incur in a fiscal year, is distinct from a debt ceiling, which limits the number of interest-earning government securities that can be issued to finance existing spending obligations.
-Id., n.82, at 1520-21.
+See id.

-growth of fiscal obligations (outside of certain programs),35 and permitted the President to impound funds as necessary to stay within those limits.36
+the growth of fiscal obligations (outside of certain programs),51 and permitted the President to impound funds as necessary to stay within those limits.52

 Because neither Hoover nor Johnson were challenged in court, it is impossible to know whether their actions would have been deemed constitutional, despite falling outside of the three traditionally articulated justifications for Presidential impoundment.
-In any event, both were clearly distinguishable from Nixon's action in 1973, which involved denying funding to programs that Congress had explicitly exempted from the possibility of impoundment.37
+In any event, both were clearly distinguishable from Nixon's action in 1973, which involved denying funding to programs that Congress had explicitly exempted from the possibility of impoundment.53

-Of the \$14.7 billion that Nixon impounded, approximately \$2.5 billion was in the form of contract authority granted to the Federal-aid Highway Program.
-However, in 1968, Congress had passed an amendment to the Federal-aid Highway Act declaring that
+Of the \$14.7 billion that Nixon impounded, approximately \$2.5 billion was in the form of contract authority granted to the Federal-aid Highway Program.54 In 1968, however, Congress had passed an amendment to the Federal-aid Highway Act declaring that:

-It is the sense of Congress that under existing law no part of any sums authorized to be appropriated for expenditure upon any Federal-aid system which has been apportioned pursuant to the provisions of this title shall be impounded or withheld from obligation38
+It is the sense of Congress that under existing law no part of any sums authorized to be appropriated for expenditure upon any Federal-aid system which has been apportioned pursuant to the provisions of this title shall be impounded or withheld from obligation"55

 At the time, Nixon justified his decision on the grounds that the "executive power" clause of the Constitution granted the President authority over the "administration of the national budget and the preservation of the nation's fiscal integrity," which included the authority to refuse to spend appropriated funds if doing so would undermine that fiscal integrity.
-However, this view was directly in conflict with well-established judicial precedent, beginning with Kendall v.
-United States ex rel
+This view, however, was directly in conflict with well-established judicial precedent, beginning with Kendall v.
+United States ex rel Stokes in 1838, which confirmed the principle that "when Congress has expressly directed that sums be spent, the executive has no constitutional power not to spend them."
+57